glitchdata/gd-autotag/docs/PLUGIN_GUIDE.md

 - **Event Detection**: The auto-categorizer inspects post titles and content for event-centric keywords (conference, webinar, meetup, etc.) and additional signals such as explicit dates or months.
 When triggered, GD AutoTag automatically tries to assign an "Events" category (any term whose name/slug contains hints like `events`, `conference`, `webinar`, `meetup`, and more).
 Override via the `gd_autotag_event_category_id` filter.
 - **Trend Detection**: Posts discussing market/industry trends, forecasts, or insight reports are identified using keyword + quantitative signal heuristics (e.g., mentions of "2025 outlook", "industry trends", "growth rate 15%", etc.).
 Matching posts are automatically assigned to the closest "Trends/Insights" category, or you can force your own with the `gd_autotag_trend_category_id` filter.
 - Heuristics require either multiple matching keywords or a keyword plus a corroborating signal (dates for events, quantitative data/periods for trends) to reduce false positives.

+### Analytics Integration

+- Enable or disable sending GD AutoTag performance events to Google Analytics 4.
+- Provide your GA4 Measurement ID (format `G-XXXX1234`) and optional Property ID for documentation.
+- Store a Measurement Protocol API Secret so server-side events can be authenticated.
+- Override or consume these values in custom code via `gd_autotag_options` (e.g., when you emit custom events from the plugin or theme).

 ### Posts Summary Dashboard